Lollipop Power

 Lollipop Power, Inc. was a nonprofit American independent publisher of children's books.
-Based in Chapel Hill, North Carolina, the group emerged from a culture of lesbian feminist organizing and was founded in 1969.
-Operating as a publishing collective of a rotating group of around 10 members, the press published non-sexist, non-racist picture books for children to counter depictions of gender-stereotyped roles in mainstream children's books.
+Based in Chapel Hill, North Carolina, the group emerged from a culture of feminist organizing as an outgrowth of a discussion group in 1969 or 1970.
+Operating as a publishing collective of a rotating cohort of around 10 members, the press published non-sexist, non-racist picture books for children to counter depictions of gender-stereotyped roles in mainstream children's books.

 The press grew until 1975, when it got its own office but sales began to plateau.
 At its peak, the press sold about 1,500 books monthly.
-A changing publishing landscape contributed to the eventual closure of the press in 1986, when its titles were transferred to nearby Carolina Wren Press.
+A changing publishing landscape contributed to the eventual closure of the press in 1986, when it became a nominal imprint of nearby Carolina Wren Press.
 The press published some of the earliest picture books with explicitly queer characters, shaping the early history of the field of LGBTQ children's literature.

 History

-Lollipop Power Inc. emerged from a culture of lesbian feminist organizing and independent publishing in the U.S. state of North Carolina at the end of the 1960s.
-From this context, three publishers and two lesbian feminist journals were established in the 1960s and 1970s in North Carolina, including Lollipop Power which was founded as a nonprofit in 1969 in Chapel Hill.
+Lollipop Power, Inc. emerged from a culture of liberal feminist organizing and independent publishing in the U.S. state of North Carolina at the end of the 1960s.
+Within this context, Sara Evans and Paula Goldsmid cofounded what Evans described as the first women's liberation group in North Carolina, Group 22, in 1968.
+Based in Chapel Hill, Group 22's membership was engaged with feminist consciousness raising, especially around questions of childhood socialization, as many members were new parents or would soon become parents.
+Seeking an active outlet for their concerns, Group 22 developed into an independent nonprofit publishing collective, Lollipop Power, in 1969 or 1970.
 Its founding collective included publisher Judy Hogan, who would also found Carolina Wren Press in the state in 1976.

 Lollipop Power's mission was to publish children's books with non-sexist and non-racist stories.
 The publishing collective sought to do this to offer an alternative to the predominantly white and male stories being told in mainstream children's literature, believing that "sex stereotypes can and should be eliminated at a very early age".
-Members operated the publishers without significant professional publishing experience; stories were accepted both from press members and outside submissions.
+Members operated the publisher without significant professional publishing experience; stories were accepted both from press members and outside submissions.
 Lollipop Power members selected illustrators for the books based on illustrations they submitted for sample passages from the texts, with final approval of the books given to the press's board to vote upon.
 Authors and illustrators were not paid as of 1972, with only the member handling mail distribution of the works receiving financial compensation.
 By 1976, most of the collective's 10 members (none of whom were the founding members by that time) were able to pay themselves around or slightly above minimum wage.